sdtsui/react-ng2-ng1.5.3-rxJS-todomvc/README.md

 ##### Angular1.5:

 Demo, for how RxJs can be used inside an Angular Controller.
 Uses the same data layer as React example above.
+Would have been better to use [ng-redux bindings](https://github.com/wbuchwalter/ng-redux).

 ##### Angular 2: